dotnet/ClangSharp/README.md

                                            attributes.
   generate-macro-bindings                  Bindings for macro-definitions should be generated.
 This currently only
-                                           works with value like macros and not function-like ones. generate-native-inheritance-attribute    [NativeInheritance("")] attribute should be generated to document the encountered C++ base type. generate-vtbl-index-attribute            [VtblIndex(#)] attribute should be generated to document the underlying
+                                           works with value like macros and not function-like ones. generate-template-bindings               Bindings for template-definitions should be generated.
+This is currently experimental. generate-native-inheritance-attribute    [NativeInheritance("")] attribute should be generated to document the encountered C++ base type. generate-vtbl-index-attribute            [VtblIndex(#)] attribute should be generated to document the underlying